seesee/App-mqtt2job/README.md

 understand the potential consequences.
 In no event shall the author be held liable for any damages arising from the use of this software.
 It is provided for demonstration purposes only.

+# AUTHOR

+Chris Carline <chris@carline.org>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2024 by Chris Carline.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.